Packaging and Releases¶

 pnpm build is expected to complete without Vite/Rolldown warnings.
 The large Mermaid renderer is intentionally isolated behind a lazy chunk, so the Vite chunk-size threshold is set high enough to avoid warning on that known path while still catching accidental multi-megabyte growth.

 Electron Builder may surface Node's DEP0190 warning from an upstream shell invocation during local packaging.
-That warning is reviewed and accepted for v0.0.0.
+That warning is reviewed and accepted for the v0.x preview line.
 It does not affect the release gates; lint, typecheck, unit tests, smoke tests, packaged smoke, perf, audit, and strict docs builds must still pass.

 Documentation deployment¶